-Our convertible senior notes issued in May 2020 (the "Convertible Notes") bear interest at a rate of 2.75% per annum on the principal amount, which is payable semi-annually in arrears on May 1 and November 1 of each year.

-As of May 6, 2023, we have the option to settle the Convertible Notes through cash settlement, physical settlement, or combination settlement at our election, and may redeem all or part of the Convertible Notes, subject to certain stipulations.
-The Convertible Notes are convertible into shares of our common stock at an initial conversion rate of 56.8 shares per \$1,000 principal amount of Convertible Notes, which is equal to an initial conversion price of \$17.62 per share.
+We have convertible senior notes issued in May 2020 (the "Convertible Notes") which are structurally subordinated to all existing and future indebtedness and other liabilities and (to the extent we are not a holder thereof) preferred equity, if any, of our subsidiaries.
+The Convertible Notes are convertible into shares of our common stock at an initial conversion rate of 56.8 shares per \$1,000 of principal, or an initial conversion price of \$17.62 per share, and interest is payable on the Convertible Notes semi-annually in arrears on May 1 and November 1 of each year.
+As of May 6, 2023, we have the option to settle all or part of the Convertible Notes through cash settlement, physical settlement, or combination settlement at our election, subject to certain stipulations.
 Additionally, all or any portion of the Convertible Notes may be converted at the conversion rate and at the holders' option on or after February 1, 2026 until the close of business on the second trading day immediately prior to the maturity date, and upon the occurrence of certain contingent conversion events.
-The Convertible Notes are structurally subordinated to all existing and future indebtedness and other liabilities, including trade payables, and (to the extent we are not a holder thereof) preferred equity, if any, of our subsidiaries.